minprog/cs50x/speller/startup/index.md

 #### `dictionary.c`

 Now open up `dictionary.c`.
-Notice how, atop the file, we've defined a `struct` called `node` that represents a node in a hash table.
-And we've declared a global pointer array, `table`, which will (soon) represent the hash table you will use to keep track of words in the dictionary.
-The array contains `N` node pointers, and we've set `N` equal to `1` for now, meaning this hash table has just 1 bucket right now.
-You'll likely want to increase the number of buckets, as by changing `N`, to something larger!

-Next, notice that we've implemented `load`, `hash`, `check`, `size`, and `unload`, but only barely, just enough for the code to compile.
+Notice that we've implemented `load`, `hash`, `check`, `size`, and `unload`, but only barely, just enough for the code to compile.
 Your job, ultimately, is to re-implement those functions as cleverly as possible so that this spell checker works as advertised.
-And fast!

 #### `speller.c`